bnb-chain/bnb-chain.github.io/docs/validator/overview.md

 Running your validator keys simultaneously on two or more machines will result in Double-Sign slashing.

-Penalty for Double-Sign Slash:
+##### Penalty for Double-Sign Slash

-1. 10000 staked BNB will be slashed for the validator.
+1. **10000 staked BNB** will be slashed for the validator.
-2. The Double-Sign Jail time is 2^63-1 seconds, which means the candidate cannot become a validator anymore.
+2. The Double-Sign Jail time is **2^63-1 seconds**, which means the candidate cannot become a validator anymore.

-> Note: Rewards for submitting double-sign evidence: 1000BNB Anyone can submit a slashing request on BC with the evidence of Double Sign of BSC, which should contain the 2 block headers with the same height and parent block, sealed by the offending validator.
+> Note: **Rewards for submitting double-sign evidence:** **1000BNB** Anyone can submit a slashing request on BC with the evidence of Double Sign of BSC, which should contain the **2 block headers** with the same height and parent block, sealed by the offending validator.

 #### Loss for Malicious Vote Slash

 Running your validators with the same consensus keys and voting keys concurrently on two or more machines  will result in Malicious Vote slashing.

-Penalty for Malicious Vote Slash:
+##### Penalty for Malicious Vote Slash

-1. 10000 staked BNB will be slashed for the validator.
+1. **10000 staked BNB** will be slashed for the validator.
-2. The Double-Sign Jail time is 2^63-1 seconds, which means the candidate cannot become a validator anymore.
+2. The Double-Sign Jail time is **2^63-1 seconds**, which means the candidate cannot become a validator anymore.

-> Note: Rewards for submitting Malicious Vote evidence: 50BNB.
-Only relayers can submit a slash request on BSC with the evidence of Malicious Vote of BSC for now, which should contain the 2 votes, signed by the offending validator.
+> Note: **Rewards for submitting Malicious Vote evidence:** **50BNB**.
+Only relayers can submit a slash request on BSC with the evidence of Malicious Vote of BSC for now, which should contain the **2 votes**, signed by the offending validator.
 Open access to anyone is planned.

-#### Loss for Offline Slash:
+#### Loss for Offline Slash

-If a validator missed more than 50 blocks every 24h, the blocking reward for validator will not be relayed to BC for distribution but shared with other better validators.
-If it missed more than 150 blocks every 24h, then this will be propagated back to BC where another Slashing will happen
+If a validator missed more than **50 blocks** every **24 hours**, the blocking reward for validator will not be relayed to BC for distribution but shared with other better validators.
+If it missed more than **150 blocks** every **24 hours**, then this will be propagated back to BC where another slashing will happen

-Penalty for Offline Slash:
+##### Penalty for Offline Slash

-1. 50 staked BNB will be slashed for the validator.
+1. **50 staked BNB** will be slashed for the validator.
-2. The Downtime Jail time is 2 days, which means the candidate can send a `unjail` transaction to become a candidate again.
+2. The Downtime Jail time is **2 days**, which means the candidate can send a `unjail` transaction to become a candidate again.

 #### Loss for Too Low self-delegation